Montana Legal Justice attorneys ensure that our clients are informed, educated, and empowered during every step of their

-Kelly Driscoll joined Montana Legal Justice in the fall of 2016 as the Internal Managing Attorney.
+Kelly Driscoll joined Montana Legal Justice in the fall of 2016 and became a partner in 2018.
 Kelly is a third generation Montanan and was raised in Butte, Montana.
 She attended the University of Montana and graduated with high honors in 2010.
 Before law school, Kelly worked for an organization assisting victims of domestic violence.
 This experience drove her interest in working to close the access to justice gap in Montana.

 Kelly obtained a Juris Doctorate from the University of Montana School of Law, with honors, in 2014.
 While in law school, Kelly represented students through the ASUM Legal Services, worked as a prosecutor for the Lewis and Clark County Attorney’s Office, and interned for the Honorable Jeremiah C. Lynch, U.S. Magistrate Judge, District of Montana.
 Following law school, Kelly clerked for the Honorable Chief Justice Mike McGrath of the Montana Supreme Court.

 Kelly is admitted to practice in Montana’s state and federal courts.
 In her spare time, Kelly enjoys baking, hiking, and spending time with her son, husband, and extended family.